useradgents/skot/docs/components/framework_components/skpager.md

 ```

 Launch the generation with the SKGenerate gradle task.
-In your screen, you have to instanciate your component as below :
+In your screen, you have to instantiate your component as below :

 ```kotlin
 override val pager = SKPager(